 Campfires (a.k.a. general meetings) are every 1st and 3rd Monday from 6:00-7:00 PM in JGB 2.216.

-At campfires, we have discussions, get updates on upcoming opportunities, and hear from guest speakers on a variety of topics. (and we usually have snacks, too.)
+At campfires, we discuss contemporary environmental issues, get updates on upcoming opportunities, and hear from guest speakers on a variety of topics. (and we usually have snacks, too.)

 Spring 2018 Campfire Program